mahi028/SE-Project/README.md

 > Make sure you only add the files you contributed to.
 Never use `git add .` to add files.

-> Make sure your branch name corresponds to you github username

 4. Make a pull request from github

 5. Tests